testmycode/tmc-server/Installation.md

 $ git submodule update --init --recursive
 ```

 You can view the site settings from the file `config/site.defaults.yml`.
-If you want to change the settings for the site, create a new file `config/site.yml` and define the changes there (notice: you do not need to copy the entire file.
-Settings not in `site.yml` will be looked up from `site.defaults.yml`).
+If you want to change the settings for the site, create a new file `config/site.yml` and define the changes there.
+> Note: You do not need to copy the entire file.
+Settings not in `site.yml` will be looked up from `site.defaults.yml`.
+:exclamation: For development environment you can run command `cp config/site.dev.yml config/site.yml`

-Initialize the database with `rake db:create db:schema:load`
+Initialize the database with `bin/rake db:create db:schema:load`
-Note: run `rake db:seed` to initialize admin account
+Note: run `bin/rake db:seed` to initialize admin account

 #### Install sandbox dependencies